Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 You want topic-routed pub/sub, MQTT wildcards, retained state, or a typed

-event bus — and you do not want to run a broker.
+event bus.
+You do not want to run a broker.

 Reach elsewhere when…